Adaptive Redundancy Management for Durable P2P Backup: Introduction

-We evaluate our redundancy management scheme via trace-driven simulations.
-In Sec.~\ref{sec:evaluation}, we show that our approach drastically decreases strain on resources, reducing the storage and bandwidth requirements by a factor between two and three, as compared to redundancy schemes that use a fixed, system-wide redundancy factor.
-This result yields higher storage capacity for the system and shorter backup times at the expense of longer restores, which is a very reasonable price to pay considering the requirements of backup applications.
+Finally, we evaluate our redundancy management scheme using trace-driven simulations.
+In Section~\ref{sec:evaluation}, we show that our approach drastically decreases strain on resources, reducing the storage and bandwidth requirements by a factor between two and three, as compared to redundancy schemes that use a fixed, system-wide redundancy factor.
+This result yields augmented storage capacity for the system and decreased backup times, at the expense of increased restore times, which is a reasonable price to pay if the specific requirements of backup applications are taken into account.